Skip to main content

 In the previous GHA workflow example, we are deleting the Sandbox inline with the execution of the run-tests job, which is fine if you are only running automated tests, but if you are also using Signadot to perform previews, you will want to keep the sandbox alive until the PR is merged or closed.

-GitHub Pull Request Integration can be used to tie a Sandbox to the lifecycle of a GitHub Pull Request.
+The Signadot GitHub App can be used to tie a Sandbox to the lifecycle of a GitHub Pull Request.
 The Sandbox is automatically deleted when the Pull Request is closed.

 To set up the integration with GitHub, you will need to initiate the integration workflow through the Signadot Dashboard under Settings > Integrations.
 This will guide you to install the Signadot GitHub application into your GitHub organization.